Degasperi becomes the first Italian to win the Ironman of Lanzarote

 Kramer faces the marathon with some very conservative first kms which causes Degasperi to eat a lot of ground quickly.
 On the other hand Jammaer begins to pay the effort of the bike and his podium options vanish.
 Further back Blanchart that was lowered in 7ª position of the bike, begins to overcome little by little.

-After the half marathon Kramer realizes the Italian comeback and accelerates the pace ... during 10kms the difference between them stagnates around the minutes and a half, but finally Degasperi takes the cat to the water, hunting Kramer around the 35 km and He goes in search of glory at the goal of Puerto del Carmen.
+After the half marathon Kramer realizes the comeback of the Italian and accelerates the pace ... during 10kms the difference between them stagnates around the minutes and a half, but finally Degasperi takes the cat to the water, hunting Kramer around the 35 km and He goes in search of glory at the goal of Puerto del Carmen.

 Juan Jose Martí Navio @jjnavio